Skip to Main Content

 Home improvement loans typically range from $1,000 to $100,000.
 You may need excellent credit or a co-signer to get a home improvement loan if you want a larger amount.

-But don’t just borrow the maximum amount available It’s smarter to borrow the amount you need for your project.
-Add a percentage to cover unexpected expenses.
+But don’t just borrow the maximum amount available.
+It’s smarter to borrow just the amount needed for your project.
+It’s also a good idea to add a percentage to cover unexpected expenses.

-It’s straightforward to get bids for certain home improvement projects, like replacing your roof.
+Obtaining bids for certain home improvement projects, like replacing your roof, is a straightforward process.
 Estimating costs on more complicated projects, like a kitchen remodel, can be harder.

-When you truly can’t get a good estimate, a HELOC or personal line of credit may be a more flexible and affordable option.
+When estimating project costs is difficult, a HELOC or personal line of credit may be a more flexible and affordable option.

 The amount you can borrow will depend on the type of loan you are applying for.
 Government loans often have more stringent requirements than those from private lenders.
-Most often the amount you can borrow is determined by:
+Most often the amount you can borrow is determined by the following.

 Be careful how much you borrow